attdevsupport/ARO/README.md

 +  **AT&T ARO Windows 8 Data Collector:**  The current version of the AT&T ARO Windows 8 Data Collector (version 2.2.1) does not support trace collection from Windows 8.1.

-+  **ARO Analyzer Best Practices "Resize images for Mobile":**  Due to limitations in the structure of pcap files, the results for the “Resize Images for Mobile” test will appear differently for ARO trace files and pcap files.
++  **ARO Analyzer Best Practices "Resize images for Mobile":**  Due to limitations in the structure of pcap files, the results for the ï¿½Resize Images for Mobileï¿½ test will appear differently for ARO trace files and pcap files.

 +  **Set ADB Path Option:**  When using the Set ADB Path option on the File menu, the Cancel button does not work correctly, it saves the path name that is entered in the dialog.

-+  **•	iOS Traces:**  Some devices may not record video during a trace due to hardware limitations.
++  **ï¿½	iOS Traces:**  Some devices may not record video during a trace due to hardware limitations.
 For these devices, use the USB Video feature to record a video for the trace.

 **What are the Other known issues from previous releases?**